-Grains such as wheat (red, white, Kamut® (Khorasan), spelt, einkorn, emmer), quinoa, amaranth, and millet all store very well for long periods of time.
+Grains such as wheat (red, white, Kamut® (Khorasan), spelt, einkorn, emmer), quinoa, amaranth, millet and other dry grains all store very well for long periods of time.
 If stored properly, these grains will last for years.

 Rotate your grains/flour - "First in, first out"

 We always encourage customers to rotate their grains and flour.
 This is especially helpful when purchasing large quantities.
 Rotating your products ensures that the oldest grain or flour is used first, preventing it from going stale before you've had a chance to use it.